vmallet/ida-plugins/README.md

 * [Lumen](https://github.com/naim94a/lumen): A private Lumina server for IDA Pro written in Rust.<br>
 _Updated: 2022 01 21 &nbsp;&nbsp; Language: rs_

+* [lumina-go](https://github.com/zhangyoufu/lumina): A Go library speaking (IDA Pro) lumina protocol, and a proxy server that may help if you have any privacy concerns using the Hex-Rays' official lumina server.<br>
+_Updated: 2022 08 01 &nbsp;&nbsp; Language: go_

 * [MadNES](https://github.com/patois/MadNES): This plugin exports IDA names to FCEUXD SP symbols.
 These can be loaded by FCEUXD SP to allow symbolic debugging.<br>
 _Updated: 2012 09 12 &nbsp;&nbsp; Language: C++_